 Veolia's second commitment pillar is to contribute to local development where the business has waste plants and to supply and maintain services crucial to human health and development.

 Finally, the company’s third pillar revolves around the people they employ.
-Veolia works hard to guarantee a safe working environment, encourage professional development, and promote diversity and social rights,
+Veolia works hard to guarantee a safe working environment, encourage professional development, and promote diversity and social rights.

-What Visa has to say 📣
+What Veolia has to say 📣

 “The time of taking natural resources for granted is over.
 Natural resources are being depleted while the need for them is increasing due to population growth, urban sprawl and rising standards of living.
 The world is facing a challenge both ecological and societal: ensuring everyone’s right to access essential services in the context of scarce resources and climate change.
 Veolia is determined to make today’s and tomorrow’s world more sustainable.
 Its vocation is to resource the world through the design and deployment of solutions to enable the development of access to resources, their preservation and their renewal.
 Day after day, with all its partners, our Group is building an economy that has a lower environmental impact and a higher societal impact; an economy not only at the service of the people but also of the environment.”